gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ## DTLS/SCTP "dtls_over_sctp_maximum_message_size" Extension {#TLS-Extension}

-The DTLS/SCTP maximum message size is negotiated in the "dtls_over_sctp_maximum_message_size" TLS extension.
+The endpoint's DTLS/SCTP maximum message size is declared in the "dtls_over_sctp_maximum_message_size" TLS extension.
 The ExtensionData of the extension is MessageSizeLimit: